AWS Glossary

 - Flexibility to optimize as you go

-- Apply across compute services (not locked to one service)
+- Apply across compute and database services

 - Generally better ROI for mixed workloads